 We were interested to know about the skincare products that Southern American women are into at the moment.
-So, we asked members of our secret beauty Facebook group (The Beauty Line) from Southern states to chime in with their recommendations.
+So, we asked members of our secret Byrdie beauty Facebook group from Southern states to chime in with their recommendations.
 Generally, in the South, heat and humidity are more of a consistent issue than they are elsewhere, so that definitely informs one's skincare choices.
 Our Southern readers also came through with several amazing drugstore recommendations.
 Curious to discover 15 skincare finds Southern girls swear by?
+Just keep scrolling.

 Southern Girls Favorites: